the-full-stack/website/docs/llm-bootcamp/spring-2023/index.md

 # LLM Bootcamp - Spring 2023

+!!! question "What are the pre-requisites for this bootcamp?"
-**Our goal is to get you 100% caught up to state-of-the-art and ready to build and deploy LLM apps, no matter what your level of experience with machine learning is.**
+    Our goal is to get you 100% caught up to state-of-the-art and ready to build and deploy LLM apps, no matter what your level of experience with machine learning is.

-Please enjoy, and [email](mailto:team@fullstackdeeplearning.com) or [tweet](https://twitter.com/full_stack_dl) us if you have any questions or feedback!
+    Please enjoy, and [email](mailto:team@fullstackdeeplearning.com) us, [tweet](https://twitter.com/full_stack_dl) us, or post in [our Discord](https://fsdl.me/join-discord) if you have any questions or feedback!

+## Lectures

 <div class="grid-2" markdown>
 <div markdown>